-205. (TS/ According to a number of those interviewed for this Review, the Agency's intelligence on Al-Qa'ida was limited prior to the initiation of the CTC Interrogation Program.
+205. (FS/ According to a number of those interviewed for this Review, the Agency's intelligence on Al-Qa'ida was limited prior to the initiation of the CTC Interrogation Program.
 The Agency lacked adequate linguists or subject matter experts and had very little hard knowledge of what particular Al-Qa'ida leaders-who later became detainees-knew.
 This lack of knowledge led analysts to speculate about what a detainee "should know," vice information the analyst could objectively demonstrate the detainee did know.
-For these reasons, several interrogators considered the analytical support provided by CTC/UBL to have been inadequate and sometimes flawed.

-206. (TS/ ZUO.
-1734 è

-When
+206. (TS When